 |Silver||Denotes that the block has not received any fluid yet.|

 |Purple||Denotes that the block has received fluid but is currently empty and does not contain fluid.|

 For zero capacity blocks, denotes that the block is part of the fluid flow.

-For non-zero capacity blocks, denotes that the block is part of the fluid flow and is filled to its full capacity.
+For non-zero capacity blocks, denotes that the block is filled to its full capacity.